CSC207-UofT/course-project-newtapp/phase2/design_document.md

 ## Updated Specification

    Since Phase 2, our group worked towards completing a number of critical components for our social media application.
 We began by completing the remaining tasks in our specifications and user stories.
 These tasks included:

 - Implementing Authentication
 - Password Encryption

-Some things that we reworked:
--
--

 In Phase 2, we continued working on our implementation of our Web Application.
 This involved:
 - Moving to and configuring React